 Wolgast's clothing also caught fire, and emergency personnel found him wearing little clothing and trying to soothe his burns outside in the snow, the news release stated.

-In March, sheriff's police indicated they found him a few blocks away from the home.
+they found him a few blocks away from the home.
 He was taken to Rush-Copley Medical Center and later transferred to Loyola Medical Center for treatment of his burns.

 “Based on the extent of the fire damage and the complete disregard for the safety of others, it is fortunate that only the defendant in this case was injured as a result of the fire," Weis said in the news release.